DobirceanuMihai/shoe-cleaning-business-system/README.md

 ## Description

-The Shoe Cleaning Business System is a web application designed to streamline client management for shoe cleaning businesses operating in multiple cities.
-It uses Supabase to handle data and authentication.
+The Shoe Cleaning Business System is a web application developed in Angular, designed to streamline client management for shoe cleaning businesses operating in multiple cities.
+It utilizes Supabase to handle data and authentication.

 ## Preview